 Pyloric stenosis is a narrowing of the pylorus, the opening from the stomach into the small intestine.

-Congenital hypertrophic pyloric stenosis; Hypertrophic pyloric stenosis; Gastric outlet obstruction
+Congenital hypertrophic pyloric stenosis; Infantile hypertrophic pyloric stenosis; Gastric outlet obstruction

-The cause of the thickening is unknown, although genetic factors may play a role.
-Children of parents who had pyloric stenosis are more likely to have this condition.
+The cause of the thickening is unknown.
+Genes may play a role, since children of parents who had pyloric stenosis are more likely to have this condition.

 Vomiting is the first symptom in most children:

-Other symptoms generally appear several weeks after birth and may include:
+Other symptoms appear several weeks after birth and may include:

 Exams and Tests